Key Points

 What is the prognosis of heartworm disease in dogs?

 Heartworm disease is a complicated issue that requires immediate medical attention and TLC for your infected dog.
-Still, as the FDA notes – and both Dr. Muller and Dr. Choczynski Johnson agree – the absolute best treatment is simply adequate heartworm prevention.
-Your dog (and your wallet) will thank you for keeping them healthy, safe, and free of creepy-crawlies.
+Still, as the U.S. Food and Drug Administration notes — and both Dr. Muller and Dr. Choczynski Johnson agree — the best treatment is simply adequate heartworm prevention.